HeisenbugLtd/spat/README.md

 ### The `--entity` option

-Sometimes the (detailed) output is just too much and if you want to only see the results for certain entities, the the `--entity` option is for you.
+Sometimes the (detailed) output is just too much and if you want to only see the results for certain entities, then the `--entity` option is for you.
 You can specify multiple `--entity` options.
 When invoked together with one of the `--report-mode` options, it will show only those entities that match one of the given filters.